MarcVivas/gpu-physics-engine/README.md

 ## 🔧 Implementation Details

 ### GPU Spatial Grid Partitioning
 The engine uses a sophisticated spatial partitioning system that divides the simulation space into a uniform grid.
-Each particle is assigned to grid cells, dramatically reducing the number of collision checks from O(n²) to approximately O(n + k) in most cases.
+Each particle is assigned to grid cells, dramatically reducing the number of collision checks from O(n²) to approximately O(n*k) in most cases.

 **Learn more**: [NVIDIA GPU Gems - Broad-Phase Collision Detection](https://developer.nvidia.com/gpugems/gpugems3/part-v-physics-simulation/chapter-32-broad-phase-collision-detection-cuda)